Purpose

 name: filterExpression, type: String

-A simple expression that can reference attributes of the model.
-If the expression returns true (or non-zero, or a non-empty string) for an item of the ItemModel, the item is passed through to the output ItemModel.
+Sets a simple expression that can reference attributes of the model.
+If the expression returns true (or non-zero, or a non-empty string) for an item in the ItemModel, the item is passed through to the output ItemModel.

-This uses the same expressions parser as used for the visibleOn and dependsOn tags of the MDL, so you can use the same constructs that are allowed there, like comparison and numerical operators, regular expressions, min, max, and cond functions.
-Attribute names directly represent the value of this attribute for the current item (upper and lower case characters are distinguished).
-There is also a pseudo attribute named depth that gives the depth of the item in the item tree: Top-level items have a depth of 1, their children a depth 2, and so on.
+This uses the same expression parser as the one used for the visibleOn and dependsOn tags of the MDL, allowing you to apply the same constructs permitted there, such as comparison and numerical operators, regular expressions, min, max, and cond functions.
+Attribute names directly represent the value of the attribute for the current item (uppercase and lowercase characters are distinguished).
+Additionally, there is a pseudo-attribute called depth that indicates the item’s depth in the item tree: Top-level items have a depth of 1, their children a depth of 2, and so forth.

-The expression is re-parsed whenever the input ItemModel is replaced, because the set of attributes may change then.
-The Expression Ok flag is updated to indicate if the expression could be parsed cleanly.
+The expression is re-parsed whenever the input ItemModel is replaced, as the set of attributes may change then.
+The Expression Ok flag is updated to indicate whether the expression could be parsed successfully.

 Expression Ok